scjl2/circusModel/Examples/ThreeTiersExtension(nestedSequencer5)/readme.md

 The second tier contains the nested mission sequencers's single mission and its two nested mission sequencers.

-The tird tier contains two clusters, each having the single mission of one of the nested mission sequencers from the tier above.
+The third tier contains two clusters, each having the single mission of one of the nested mission sequencers from the tier above.
 MissionA has a `ManagedThread` and a `OneShotEventHandler`, the managed thread runs and releases the one shot event handler, which terminates MissionA.
 MisisonB has a `PeriodicEventHandler` and an `AperiodicEventHandler`, the periodic event handler releases a number of times and then releases the aperiodic event handler, whcih terminates MissionB.